 Looking To Invest: $500,000

-- Irene wants guaranteed lifetime income and wants that income to go to her beneficiary if she passes away earlier than anticipated
+- Irene wants guaranteed lifetime income that will go to her beneficiary if she passes away earlier than anticipated

 - She purchases an immediate lifetime annuity with a 20-year period certain